 Meetings at REI

 Meetings cover a variety of topics and frequently include slides, videos, guest speakers, and story exchanges.
 Meetings are typically at the REI Flagship store in Seattle on the last Tuesday of each month at 7 pm.
 There's no meeting in December.
-June is an outdoor potluck, and July and August we're all gone paddling.
+January is our annual trip-planning party on a Saturday evening, June is an outdoor potluck, and July and August we're all gone paddling.
 Please feel free to bring guests.

 Dues for joining the Seattle Sea Kayak Club and becoming part of this enthusiastic and creative organization of kayakers are only $15 per year - single, couple, or family.
 You may join at the club meeting or by mailing in an application form.